plan4hub/yoda/docs/MANUAL.md

 Issues are shown in a bar chart with the X-axis showing dates between two dates (start date and end date) at a specified interval.
 Defaults go back 2 months, and display until current date with a one week interval.
 For interval parameter, you may add an 'm' suffix to specify months rather than days.
 Similarly, you can specify the start date and end dates as a delta from current day (+/- days, or +/-(m) for months).

 Per default, all issues in the selected repos are considered.
 It is possible to specify a label filter as a comma-separate list of label values (logical AND assumed).
 E.g. "T1 - Defect" to show only defects, if you labeling standard denotes defects with a "T1 - Defect" label.
+If you prefix label(s) in the list with a minus (-), issues marked with such label(s) are excluded.

 For a given date, you have the option of splitting issues into several bars based on a regular expression working on issues labels.
 The primary intention is to split based on  issue severity.
 It is recommended to have a good standard for these.
 If your labeling standard uses "S1 - Urgent", "S2 - High", "S3 - Medium", and "S4 - Low" respectively for severity labels, then putting "^S[1-4] -" will create one bar per severity value encountered.